📄 Source: chipsalliance/caliptra-sw/rom/dev/README.md @ 0a7d46b

 • If the key is disabled, the validation process fails.

 • Repeat the above procedure for LMS or MLDSA keys using the fuse_lms_revocation or fuse_mldsa_revocation fuses, respectively, for key revocation.
+The last key index for PQC keys is also never revoked.

 Preamble validation: Validate the Owner key